UT-Austin iSchool Syllabus

 • learn to conduct hypothesis tests

-• learn to conduct single and multiple regression using R
+• learn to conduct single and multiple regression and logistic regression

 Class Format

-The class will be half lecture (Tuesdays), half work time on a computer (Thursdays).
+The class will be half lecture, half work time on a computer.
 You should definitely bring a laptop computer to class every day.
-On Tuesdays we will go through the Diez, Çetinkaya-Rundel, and Barr (2019) book, while on Thursdays we will mostly work through the exercises in the Wickham, Çetinkaya-Rundel, and Grolemund (2023) book.

 Schedule

-Week 3 (6 Sep) (Note that Monday is Labor Day) — More on R and quarto — Visually summarizing data
+Week 3 (9 Sep, 11 Sep) More on R and quarto — Visually summarizing data

 Fall Break!